CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 String typeX = varX.typeName();
 ```

-Similar methods exist for methods, giving access to parameter types and the full signature, and type declarations.
+Similar methods exist for retrieving methods, giving access to parameter types and the full signature, and type declarations.

 ## Get compiler messages and exceptions